 The Japanese business community is strongly represented among WBCSD’s membership and plays a leading role in advancing the organization’s work globally.

 WBCSD has also worked closely with the Japanese government on a number of initiatives in recent years.
-In 2019 the organization collaborated with the Government’s Ministry of Economy Trade and Industry (METI) to co-convene the inaugural TCFD Summit, bringing together over 300 leaders from the business and investment communities with a view to accelerating progress on climate-related financial disclosure.
-WBCSD also continues to be a strong supporter of and contributor to Prime Minister Abe’s Green Innovation Summit.
+In 2019 and 2020 the organization collaborated with the Government’s Ministry of Economy Trade and Industry (METI) to co-convene the TCFD Summit, bringing together hundreds of leaders from the business and investment communities with a view to accelerating progress on climate-related financial disclosure.
+WBCSD has also been a strong supporter of and contributor to Prime Minister Abe’s Green Innovation Summit.
 WBCSD is also honored to regularly participate in important Japanese fora such as the Science and Technology in Society forum (STS forum), and the Innovation for Cool Earth Forum (ICEF).